RMLA Technical Documentation Award

 Awards Criteria: Documentation

-The RMLA makes awards for technical, statutory or other resource management planning documents which make a significant contribution to the development of the practice of resource management and/or exhibit innovation and excellence in the planning or technical approach(es) used.
+The RMLA occasionally makes awards to technical documentation which makes a significant contribution to the development of the practice of resource management and/or exhibits innovation and excellence in the technical approach(es) used.

 This award of the Association shall be made at the discretion of the National Committee.
 The nominees for awards should be appropriately qualified or recognised professionals within their field.
-The majority of the team is expected to be RMLA members.
+The majority of the team is expected to be RMLA members, and diversity in team members is expected.
+Printed hard copies of documents are not a requirement, and in particular, where documents have been designed to be electronic, submissions in electronic format are welcomed.

-The overall criteria shall be that the document has made a significant contribution to the advancement of the law, theory and practice of resource management.
+The overall criteria shall be that the document has made a significant contribution to the advancement of the law, theory and practice of resource management – usually with a technical or applied focus.

-If a Policy Statement, National Standard, Plan or document is submitted for evaluation in accordance with the criteria for this award, the following are examples of the considerations taken into account:
+In the case of a Policy Statement, National Standard, Plan or document that is submitted for evaluation in accordance with the criteria for this award, the following are examples of the considerations taken into account:

-- Has the plan or document complied with the requirements of the Act for its class of document (eg sections 59 to 76 of Act)?
+Where relevant, has the plan or document complied with the requirements of the Act for its class of document (eg sections 59 to 76 and 80 of Act)?

 - Evidence of section 32 analysis.